Code of Ethics Training

 What Code of Ethics Training is required for Existing Members?

-Every four (4) years, all existing, or active REALTOR® members (which included Appraisers) must complete a refresher training on the Code of Ethics as a requirement of continued membership.
+Every two (2) years, all existing, or active REALTOR® members (which included Appraisers) must complete a refresher training on the Code of Ethics as a requirement of continued membership.
 This training for existing members must also meet the learning objectives and time requirements established by the National Association of REALTORS® and be approved by the local association of the primary members.

-The current four year period in which all members must complete a Code of Ethics training, approved by their Local Association, began January 1, 2013, and will end on December 31, 2016.
-NAR refers to this period as Cycle 4.
+The current two year period in which all members must complete a Code of Ethics training, approved by their Local Association, began January 1, 2017, and will end on December 31, 2018.
+NAR refers to this period as Cycle 5.

 Note: Beginning January 1st, 2017 the cycle for completing the Code of Ethics training will be every two (2) years as follows: